SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 ***

-Fluttershy looks in the mirror and says, "You got this Fluttershy!"
+Fluttershy looks in the mirror and says, "You got this, Fluttershy!"

 She blinks and is shocked to find her reflection replaced with Pinkie Pie.
 She backs away and hides behind her mane.
 After taking a few seconds to compose herself, she looks back in the mirror to find her own reflection is back.